kmjaku/Wolf-3d/README.md

 Launch Wolf3d :

 ```
 you have to replace 'example' in this next step by 1 or 2.
-1 is for untextured and 2 is for textured
+1 is for untextured and 2 is for textured map
 ./wolf3d [example]
 ```